The Home of Tibetan Buddhist Texts in Translation

 འདི་རྣམས་ཀྱི་ཁུངས་ནི་རྗེ་བཙུན་རིན་པོ་ཆེས་རྒྱུད་ཀྱི་ལུང་སྦྱོར་མཛད་པ་ལྟར་དང༌། དེར་མ་ཟད་འཁོར་ལོ་བཞི་པའི་རྗེས་སུ་བསྔགས་པ་ལས༑ མཚན་གྱི་དོན་ཕནཚུན་རེ་རེ་ཞིང་ཡང་འཇམ་དཔལ་ཡེ་ཤེས་ཀྱི་སྐུ་མངོན་དུ་བྱས་ཏེ། རྩེ་གཅིག་པའི་ཡིད་ཀྱིས་སྒོམ་པར་བྱེད་་་་་་༼བདག་ཉིད་ལྷར།༽ པ་དང༌། ལྷག་་་་་་༼ཆེ་བའི་ཡོན་ཏན།༽ པར་མོས་པ་དང༌། དེ་་་་་༼བདག་མེད་པའི༌།༽ ཁོ་ན་ཉིད་ཡིད་ལ་བྱེད་པ་དག་གིས་ཞེས་གསུངས་པས་ཀྱང་རིམ་བཞིན་དུ་བསྟན་པར་བཞེད་དོ། །

-The source of these practices is a text composed by Jetsün Rinpoche Drakpa Gyaltsen that he appended to the transmission of the tantra.
-In addition, the tantra says in the praise to the Fourth Wheel, having mentioned the significance of each name and also Mañjuśrī's wisdom kāya having manifested, '...meditate with single-pointed mind' (i.e. arise as the deity), 'have great aspiration' (i.e. exceptional qualities), and 'realize suchness' (i.e. selflessness), indicating successively each of these approaches.
+The source of these practices is a text composed by Jetsün Rinpoche Drakpa Gyaltsen that he added when giving the oral transmission of the tantra.
+In addition, in the praise according to the Fourth Wheel, the tantra says: “Although there are individual names and their meanings, clearly focus upon Mañjuśrī’s wisdom kāya,” “Meditate (on yourself as the deity) with single-pointed mind,” 'Have strong aspiration” (for his exceptional qualities), and “Settle in suchness” (i.e., selflessness).
+This indicates that each of these approaches should be taught one after another.

-དེ་ལྟར་དུས་གསུམ་དུ་བརྩོན་པས་སངས་རྒྱས་དང་བྱང་ཆུབ་སེམས་དཔའ་ཐམས་ཀྱིས་བྱིན་གྱིས་རློབས་པ་དང༌། སྤོབས་པ་སྒྲུབ་པ་དང༌༑ ཉན་ཐོས་དང་རང་སངས་རྒྱས་ཐམས་ཅད་ཀྱིས་དགོངས་པར་འགྱུར་བ་དང༌། འཇིག་རྟེན་དང་འཇིག་རྟེན་ལས་འདས་པའི་ལྷ་རྣམས་ཀྱིས་བསྲུང་ཞིང་བསྐྱབ་པ་དང༌། ཚེ་རབ་ཀུན་ཏུ་མི་ཁོམ་པར་མི་སྐྱེ་ཞིང་འཇིགས་པ་ཐམས་ཅད་མི་འབྱུང་བ་དང༌། ཕུན་སུམ་ཚོགས་པ་ཐམས་ཅད་ཀྱིས་འབྱོར་པར་འགྱུར་བ་དང༌། གཟུངས་དང༌། བློ་གྲོས་དང༌། ཚུལ་ཁྲིམས་དང༌། ཏིང་ངེ་འཛིན་ལ་སོགས་པ་མཐའ་ཡས་པ་དང་ལྡན་ཞིང་མི་ཉམས་པ་དང༌། གོང་ནས་གོང་དུ་འཕེལ་བ་ལ་བརྟེན་ནས་མྱུར་དུ་རྫོགས་པའི་སངས་རྒྱས་ཀྱི་གོ་འཕང་རིན་པོ་ཆེ་ཐོབ་པར་འགྱུར་བས་
+དེ་ལྟར་དུས་གསུམ་དུ་བརྩོན་པས་སངས་རྒྱས་དང་བྱང་ཆུབ་སེམས་དཔའ་ཐམས་ཀྱིས་བྱིན་གྱིས་རློབས་པ་དང༌། སྤོབས་པ་སྒྲུབ་པ་དང༌༑ ཉན་ཐོས་དང་རང་སངས་རྒྱས་ཐམས་ཅད་ཀྱིས་དགོངས་པར་འགྱུར་བ་དང༌། འཇིག་རྟེན་དང་འཇིག་རྟེན་ལས་འདས་པའི་ལྷ་རྣམས་ཀྱིས་བསྲུང་ཞིང་བསྐྱབ་པ་དང༌། ཚེ་རབ་ཀུན་ཏུ་མི་ཁོམ་པར་མི་སྐྱེ་ཞིང་འཇིགས་པ་ཐམས་ཅད་མི་འབྱུང་བ་དང༌། ཕུན་སུམ་ཚོགས་པ་ཐམས་ཅད་ཀྱིས་འབྱོར་པར་འགྱུར་བ་དང༌། གཟུངས་དང༌། བློ་གྲོས་དང༌། ཚུལ་ཁྲིམས་དང༌། ཏིང་ངེ་འཛིན་ལ་སོགས་པ་མཐའ་ཡས་པ་དང་ལྡན་ཞིང་མི་ཉམས་པ་དང༌། གོང་ནས་གོང་དུ་འཕེལ་བ་ལ་བརྟེན་ནས་མྱུར་དུ་རྫོགས་པའི་སངས་རྒྱས་ཀྱི་གོ་འཕང་རིན་པོ་ཆེ་ཐོབ་པར་འགྱུར་བས་མཚོན་ཕན་ཡོན་བསམ་གྱིས་མི་ཁྱབ་པའི་ཚུལ་རྒྱ་ཆེར་ཕན་ཡོན་གྱིས་རྗེས་སུ་བསྔགས་པའི་སྐབས་རྣམས་ལས་འབྱུང་བ་ལྟར་ཤེས་པར་བྱས་ནས་བློ་ལྡན་རྣམས་ཀྱིས་འདི་ཁོ་ན་ལ་རྩེ་གཅིག་ཏུ་བརྩོན་པར་བྱའོ། །

 ཞེས་པའང་རང་གཞན་ལ་ཉེ་བར་མཁོ་བའི་ཕྱིར་མང་དུ་ཐོས་པའི་བྱ་བྲ་བ་འཇམ་དབྱངས་མཁྱེན་བརྩེའི་དབང་པོས་རྗེ་བཙུན་རིན་པོ་ཆེ་གྲགས་པ་རྒྱལ་མཚན་གྱི་གསུངས་པ་ལ་གཞི་བྱས། འཇམ་མགོན་ས་སྐྱ་པཎྜི་ཏའི་གསུང་སྒྲོས་ཟིན་བྲིས་སོགས་ལས་ཀྱང་ཅུང་ཟད་བསྣན་ཏེ་ཤིན་ཏུ་གསལ་བར་བཀོད་པ་དགེ་ལེགས་སུ་གྱུར་ཅི། །